3x3cut0r/vps/docker/compose/paperless-ngx/README.md

 - SSHFS is convenient, but less robust than Syncthing on unstable networks.
 - If the mount drops, applications may show I/O errors until you remount it.
 - For this fallback, point scanner apps directly at the mounted folder.
+- Use `reconnect` and SSH keepalive options for permanent mounts.
+- Sleep, wake, and WLAN changes can still require a remount on laptops.

 ## Verification